arcadejk/kdrama-fandom/README.md

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/b05372a3-bdbc-4e77-93d5-1fec8ef1b1dc)

+- **Resolution:**
-- **Resolution:** Applying an `overflow: auto` to the entire code resolved the issue, eliminating the white line.
+  Applying an `overflow: auto` to the entire code resolved the issue, eliminating the white line.
 However, this action inadvertently caused the menu to malfunction upon clicking.
+  The right way of solving the bug was using the DevTools and identify that the line is de to "max-width" and "min-width" added as propreties in the form styling elements.

 #### 8.4 Supported Screens and Browsers